twitham1/kjv-bible-lyric-files/README.md

 Timothy D Witham <twitham@sbcglobal.net>

-# COPYRIGHT
+# COPYRIGHT / LICENSE

-My code is Copyright 2005 - 2025 under the GPL
+My code is Copyright 2005-2025 under the GPLv3, see COPYING

-# LICENSE

-The KJV text is module version 3.1 from SWORD which states:
+The KJV text is module version 3.1 for SWORD which states:

 It is in this spirit that we in turn offer the KJV2003 Project text freely for any purpose.
 Any copyright that might be obtained for this